pivotal/docs-tap/api-validation-scoring/install.hbs.md

 # Install API Validation and Scoring

-This topic describes how to install API Validation and Scoring from the Tanzu Application Platform package repository.
+This topic tells you how to install API Validation and Scoring from the Tanzu Application Platform (commonly known as TAP) package repository.

 ## <a id='prerequisites'></a>Prerequisites